 Daniel's Story

 Daniel joined Watsi on December 9th, 2014.
-Eight years ago, Daniel joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Daniel's most recent donation traveled 5,900 miles to support Kanha, a 21-year-old woman from Cambodia, to fund spinal surgery with implants to stabilize her spinal column.
+Nine years ago, Daniel joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Daniel's most recent donation traveled 5,100 miles to support Saw Ta, a 36-year-old farmer from Burma, to fund heart surgery.

 Impact